 This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Athens.

 Known for its ancient ruins, vibrant neighbourhoods, and delicious culinary traditions, Athens should be on every traveller’s bucket list.
-From the magnificent Acropolis to the central market, and the Psirri neighbourhood, you will never get bored in the cradle of Western civilization.
+From the magnificent Acropolis to the central market and the Psirri neighbourhood, you will never get bored in the cradle of Western civilization.
 But what if you ended up here only because of a layover?
-Athens International Airport is located about 35 km east of the city centre, giving you the chance to spend a few hours in this unique metropolis before heading to your next destination.
+Athens International Airport is about 35 km east of the city centre, allowing you to spend a few hours in this unique metropolis before heading to your next destination.
 So, what are the best sites to visit when you only have limited time in Athens?
 Read on to find out:

 Airport Overview

-If you are on a short layover and are afraid of missing your next flight by venturing into the city centre, you can simply stay inside the airport and still get a glimpse of Greek ancient civilization and current culture.
+If you are on a short layover and are afraid of missing your next flight by venturing into the city centre, you can stay at the airport and still get a glimpse of ancient Greek civilization and current culture.
 Athens Airport hosts a few permanent exhibitions showcasing archaeological artifacts discovered in Mesogaia and educating visitors about the crucial role that ex-Prime Minister Eleftherios Venizelos played in the country’s aviation development.
-Alternatively, you can enjoy a healthy Greek salad in one of the many restaurants scattered all over the airport, spend some time checking your emails or chatting with friends thanks to the free WIFI, or visit the nearby Metropolitan Expo Centre, easily reachable through a free shuttle bus service.
-For more information on the airport itself, check out our Athens Airport Guide.
+Alternatively, you can enjoy a healthy Greek salad in one of the many restaurants scattered all over the airport, check your emails or chat with friends thanks to the free WIFI, or visit the nearby Metropolitan Expo Centre, easily reachable through a free shuttle bus service.
+For more information on the airport, check out our Athens Airport Guide.

 Athens Sightseeing Attractions